tmcqueen-materials/kafkacrypto/README.md

 The script `enable-pq-signing.py` assists in enabling pq signing.

+Note that to use password-based deterministic key provisioners, you also need to install [pyspx-slhdsa](https://github.com/tmcqueen-materials/pyspx-slhdsa).
+We hope to remove this dependency once liboqs-python exposes seed-based key generation.

 ## Advanced Usage
 kafkacrypto has been designed to seamlessly support a range of key exchange authorization and delegation mechanisms beyond the simple single-password root of trust.
 An example of a simple "controller-based" intermediary is included in the main package.
 The requisite controller can be setup as:
 ```python